e-c-k-e-r/vall-e/README.md

 * clean up the README, and document, document, document onto the wiki.
 * extend to ~~multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and~~ addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
   - training additional tasks needs the SpeechX implementation to be reworked.
+  - this requires a good foundational model before extending it to transfer tasks onto.
 * improve throughput (despite peaking at 120it/s):
   - properly utilize RetNet's recurrent forward / chunkwise forward passes (does not seem to want to work no matter how the model is trained).
   - utilize an approach similar to [FasterDecoding/Medusa](https://github.com/FasterDecoding/Medusa/) with additional heads for decoding N+1, N+2, N+3 AR tokens